zac-heisey/murray-lampert/_posts/2018-12-11-thinking-about-building-an-adu-consider-a-log-cabin.markdown

 - Outdoor Spaces
 - In-law Suites
 featured-image: https://res.cloudinary.com/zheisey/image/upload/murray-lampert/misc/log-cabin-adu.jpg
-excerpt: Granny Flats and Accessory Dwelling Units (ADUs) can come in all shapes, sizes, and styles.
+description: Granny Flats and Accessory Dwelling Units (ADUs) can come in all shapes, sizes, and styles.
 If you're the outdoorsy type, a small log cabin can make a great ADU to your primary residence.
 author: Gregg Cantor